Update your API version

-API versions apply to your apps so you can choose which version you want to apply to which app.
-You can go to your Developer Hub page to see the list of your apps.
-You can then select the version to apply to a particular app by:
+You can select which version of the API to apply to any given app.
+Visit your Developer Hub page to see a list of all your apps.
+From there, you can select which version of the API to apply to any particular app by:

 - Selecting it via your